How the Rockefeller Bros. Fund supports Palestinian terrorism

 Last year, I wrote about how the Rockefeller Brothers Fund (RBF) is a substantial contributor to the boycott Israel movement.
-Since 2013, RBF has contributed at least $880,000 to groups working to advance a boycott Israel.
+Since 2013, RBF has contributed at least $880,000 to groups working to advance a boycott of Israel.

 Now the Jerusalem Post reports that, in addition, RBF contributes to Palestinian organizations with close ties to terrorist groups.
 Moreover, it continued to do so after being told that the NGOs it is funding have those terrorist ties.